nelsonstr/bc-monitor/README.md

 # backend-interview-crypto

 ## Mandatory task
-Given a list of Bitcoin, Ethereum, and Solana addresses associated to a `userId` (assume 1 per chain for example), create a microservice in Golang that monitors the blockchains for any transactions involving those addresses.
+Given a list of Bitcoin, Ethereum, and Solana addresses associated to a `userId` (assume 1 per chain for example) create a microservice in Golang that monitors the blockchains for any transactions involving those addresses.

 In summary, the service should:

 1. Connect via RPC to the Bitcoin, Ethereum, and Solana blockchains using Blockdaemon (feel free to use another provider if you prefer).